nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 Overrides all other [Server Discovery](Server-Discovery.md) methods.
 Useful to quickly switch to different update configurations while testing the local debug build.
 The value is ignored in RELEASE builds, if set.

+### `--channel`

+Specifies an alternate update channel to use.
+This value will be inserted into the server URL template e.g. `manufacturer/product/channel` which allows the caller to switch between [remote updater configurations](Remote-Configuration.md) when invoking the updater manually.
+This can be used to deliver different update mechanisms for Beta or VIP users etc.

+The value can be any alphanumeric string **excluding** the following characters:

+- `..` (two consecutive dots)
+- `/` (forward slash)
+- `\` (backslash)
+- ` ` (space)

 ## Internal

 !!! warning "Beware of altering"